valens96/Analysis-of-New-york-Airbnb-Listing/README.md

 # Analysis-of-New-york-Airbnb-Listing

 ## Objective
-You work as an analyst for a reputable real estate firm that is aiming to expand its real estate investment portfolio.
-New York City is one of the markets they are considering.
-They would like as much information as possible before entering the market.
-Our job would be to conduct the research and report back to senior management on whether New York City is a good market to invest in.
+You're an analyst for a prominent real estate firm looking to diversify its real estate investment portfolio.
+They are considering New York City as a potential market.
+Before entering the market, they want as much information as possible.
+Our role would be to perform the study and report back to senior management on whether New York City is a viable investment market.

 ## Key Questions
 1. What is most expensive Neighborhood?